Cultured Guru Logo

 Sourdough Pumpkin Apple Bread with Cinnamon and Pecans

-Want to warm up your house with the smells of fall and freshly baked pumpkin bread with apples?
-This rustic, fruity, and slightly sweet sourdough pumpkin apple bread is the best to bake this fall.
-The pumpkin, apple, cinnamon, and pecans combine for a fantastic flavor you’ll love.
+Want to warm up your house with the smells of fall and freshly baked bread?
+Then this rustic and slightly sweet sourdough pumpkin apple bread is for you!

 Sourdough Pumpkin Apple Bread